Friday, 25 August 2017

 • request

-In this bean scope, a new bean instance will be created for each web request made by client.
-As soon as request completes, bean will be out of scope and garbage collected.
-This scope only available web aware ApplicationContext i.e WebApplicationContext.
+With the request bean scope, a new bean instance is created for each HTTP request made by the client.
+Once the request is completed, the bean goes out of scope and becomes eligible for garbage collection.

 • session